-85 Commission Press Release IP/02/1856 of 11 December 2002.
+&lt;sup>88 Commission Press Release IP/02/1856 of December 11, 2002.

-the Merger Regulation (the "Draft Merger Regulation"),86 which includes substantial amendments to the current Regulation, a Draft Horizontal Mergers Notice87 and Draft Best Practices Guidelines.88 The Draft Merger Regulation is "designed to meet the challenges of a more integrated market and the future enlargement of the European Union."89 Announcing the proposals, Commissioner Monti predicted that "[t]he reforms will significantly improve our merger control system making it, I believe, a model to be emulated worldwide."90 The Commission has invited comments on these proposals, which it hopes the Council will adopt in 2003 so that they may come into force on 1 May 2004.91 The Commission's proposals have seven principal elements.
+a wide-ranging revision of the Merger Regulation (the "Draft Merger Regulation"), a Draft Horizontal Mergers Notice, and Draft Best Practices Guidelines.
+Announcing the proposals, Commissioner Monti predicted that "[t]he reforms will significantly improve our merger control system making it, I believe, a model to be emulated worldwide."
+Following extensive discussion with Member State competition agencies, the Commission's proposals were, with only relatively minor changes, adopted by the Council in late 2003.
+The changes, which will come into force on May 1, 2004, have seven principal elements.